Juvenile Assessment Center Staff Assistant – 2 interns needed – Boulder

 |Duties and Responsibilities:||

 Volunteers assist staff in daily operations including conducting intake assessments, pre-trial release planning, supervision of youth in daily tasks & activities and escorting youth to court.
 Other duties include accurate maintenance of record keeping systems and liaison with outside agencies on behalf of detained youth.

 |Qualifications and Requirements:||

-AVAILABILITY ON FRIDAY EVENINGS and WEEKENDS REQUIRED for the current openings.
+AVAILABILITY ON FRIDAY EVENINGS and morning, afternoon and evening WEEKENDS REQUIRED for the current openings.

 Ability to work well with diverse populations and work within a team.
 All volunteers must pass a criminal background check and fingerprinting.

 No one will be accepted who has a DUI/DWAI/MIP conviction within the last five years.

 |Training Dates and Information:||